u32luke/git-practice/README.md

 Hello and welcome

-Just practicing some git commands here.
-It's pretty fun tbh.
+Just practicing some git commands here